 If you’re worried about the difficulty in “giving a child up” for adoption, here’s what you should know.

-No matter what anyone else says or believes, it’s never easy to place a child up for adoption, especially emotionally.
+No matter what anyone else says or believes, it’s never easy to place a child up for adoption, at least emotionally.
 In fact, it’s nearly impossible to place a child for adoption and completely block out normal feelings of grief and loss.
-This is not a decision that you can come to overnight, and it will take a long time before you can feel secure in your choice.
+This is not a decision that you can come to overnight, and it may take a long time before you can feel secure in your choice.

 The reality is that every birth parent’s experience with adoption is different.
 However, many women, during the process and long after, experience many stages of grief before finally coming to the last stage of acceptance.
 While many do find their own ways of coping, everyone handles grief differently.
 Some birth parents may need very little support after placement, while others struggle with common feelings of grief and loss, like, anger, shock, disbelief, guilt, and more.
 It’s also normal for these feelings to come and go in waves.

-While your adoption professional can’t make your worries completely disappear, they will be with you every step of the way.
+While your adoption professional can’t make your worries disappear, they will be with you every step of the way to support you through the hard times.
 Please don’t hesitate to reach out to them or other members of your support team as you make this difficult decision.

 Making the decision to place your baby up for adoption won’t be easy.
 As you may have heard from statements that placing a child up for adoption can be difficult, considering adoption is one of the hardest things a woman will ever have to face.
-But, with the guidance of an adoption professional, the practical steps of the process are actually fairly simple:
+But, how easy is the process of putting a baby up for adoption?
+With the guidance of an adoption professional, the practical steps of the process are actually fairly simple:

 - Step 1: Work with your adoption professional to create an adoption plan.
 They’ll help you make a number of decisions that will guide the rest of your adoption process, from choosing the characteristics you want in an adoptive family to determining the amount of contact you want with your child and more.